 Written in 2018

-The previous eras were lasting only a few years, but this one lasted already 12 years at the time this text was written.
+The previous eras were lasting only a few years, but this one lasted about 11 years.
 Why is that?

 In 2006, the times changed.
 Nintendo released its Wii console, and ever since, the Nintendo consoles are not as powerful as its competitors.
 Also, since the release of HD consoles, graphics gained more effects and backgrounds, but overall, the graphics race slowed down a bit.